xyzmaps/xyz-documentation/docs/cli/basic-features.md

 ##### Upload data with a timestamp and date properties

 If you have a timestamp or date properties in your data, the CLI can help you create additional time and date specific properties and time-based tags.
-This will make it easier to use the Data Hub Property Search feature.
+This will make it easier to use the XYZ Maps Property Search feature.

 ```console
 xyzmaps space upload <SPACE_ID> -f <CSV|GEOJSON> --date <propertyname>